Lymah123/100-days-of-code/daily-journal.md

 - I worked on integrating Firebase for the app for receipts storage.
 - The workflow: user uploads receipts, the frontend sends the file to the backend and the backend sends the uploaded files to the Firebase Storage

+Day 80: 12/02/25

+- I worked on report generation on the backend.
+- I enhanced the API handlers part